daniellampl/red-bull-flutter-case-study/README.md

 ```

 ### Download
 Don't want to set up the app for development or build it on your local machine?
 I got you covered!
-You can download a fresh build from [Firebase App Distribution](https://firebase.com). 🔥
+You can download a fresh Android build from [Google Drive](https://drive.google.com/drive/folders/1DTiVM2MQKAS_FdA7y_q8-8DX0lEoaa6N?usp=sharing). 🔥

 ---